 TREC and TALCB recognize that under the current legislative structure, the ability to hire and fire the Executive Director/Commissioner is the responsibility of the Commission.
 However, for purposes of performance evaluation, the parties agree that the Commission will seek and consider input from Board Members on the Executive Director's/Commissioner's annual performance review at the same time and in the same manner that it solicits input from the members of the Commission.
 The Chairs of the Commission and Board may agree to discuss the annual performance review with the Executive Director/Commissioner jointly.
-If there is no agreement, each Chair may meet separately with the Executive Director/Commissioner to discuss the Executive Director's/Commissioner is no agreement.
+If there is no agreement, each Chair may meet separately with the Executive Director/Commissioner to discuss the Executive Director's/Commissioner to discuss the Executive Director's/Commissioner to discuss the Executive Director's/Commissioner's performance.